codetesla51/web_scrapper_script/readme.md

 ## Configuration

-- To change the base URL or the maximum depth of scraping, modify the script:
+- To change the base URL or the maximum depth higher depths scrapping becomes slower .of scraping, modify the script:
     ```php
     $base_url = 'https://example.com';
-    $max_depth = 3;  // Default is 3 levels deep
+    $max_depth = 1;  // Default is 1 levels deep
     ```

 - To add new proxies or user-agents, update the `proxies.txt` or `user-agents.txt` files with new entries.
+- star if you find useful ,creat pull requests.